dmawardi/Go-Template/README.md

 7. Add the new controller to the API struct in the ./internal/routes/routes.go file.
 This allows it to be used within the Routes function in the same file.
 Build routes to use the handlers that have been created in step 4 using the api struct.
 8. Update the ApiSetup function in the ./cmd/main.go file to build the new repository, service, and controller.
 9. Add the route to the RBAC authorization policy file (./internal/auth/defaultPolicy.go)
 10. (Testing) For e2e testing, you will need to update the controllers_test.go file in ./internal/controller.
-Updates are required in the buildAPI, setupDatabase & setupDBAuthAppModels functions
+Updates are required in the testDbRepo struct, buildAPI, setupDatabase & setupDBAuthAppModels functions

 ---